3 Days Playing Mermaids in Mallorca

 Almudaina Palace

 Flanking the left and right sides of the cathedral, you’ll find the King’s Orchard and Bishop’s Garden respectively.
 The King’s Orchard, or S'Hort del Rei, is a Moorish garden located outside the walls of Almudaina Palace.
 While in the 14th century this would have been an enclosed fruit tree and flower space within the palace, today the Andalusian-inspired garden features cypress trees, pergolas, and trickling fountains.
-The most notable feature is an ancient ship bow which crosses over the swan’s pond, as this arch likely came from the Almudaina Palace shipyard.
+The most notable feature is an ancient ship bow crossing over the swan’s pond, as this arch likely came from the Almudaina Palace shipyard.

 Originally an Islamic fort, Almudaina Palace now serves as the official summer residence of the Spanish Royal Family.
-It was converted into a royal residence by the Christian monarchs after the Reconquista, and today reflects this layered history as its original Islamic architecture is fused with Gothic and Romanesque elements added during the medieval Christian era.
+It was converted into a royal residence by the Christian monarchs after the Reconquista, and today physically reflects this layered history as its original Islamic architecture is fused with Gothic and Romanesque elements added during the medieval Christian era.

 On the opposite side of La Seu, Bishop’s Garden maintains the classical layout of the gardens of Palma’s historic mansions, with divisions for fruit trees, vegetables, and an ornamental pond with goldfish.
 Belonging to the Diocese of Mallorca, this is another serene natural oasis to stroll through during your relaxing afternoon.

-Evidently, the landmarks of the Balearic Islands’ capital reflect the artistic styles that have succeeded each other throughout the history of Mallorca.
+Evidently, the landmarks of the Balearic Islands’ capital reflect the artisinal styles that have succeeded each other throughout the history of Mallorca.
 Depending on the amount of time you have, meandering through each of these sites will provide you with a holistic view of how the region evolved under the leadership of various ruling cultures.
-From 10:00 AM - 7:00 PM every day except Mondays, you can delve deeper into the story of Mallorca’s past for only €7.77 inside Almudaina Palace, which houses a range of artifacts from Moorish pottery and tapestries to Renaissance art and even more modern pieces inside the lavishly decorated royal apartments.
+From 10:00 AM - 7:00 PM every day except Mondays, you can delve deeper into the story of Mallorca’s past for only €7.77 inside Almudaina Palace, which houses a range of artifacts from Moorish pottery and tapestries to Renaissance art—and even modern pieces inside the lavishly decorated royal apartments.
 Otherwise, if you show up after 3:00 PM you can get free, 40-minute access to the palace from Wednesday through Sunday.

 Banys Àrabs